Bay Alarm Medical Review Summary

-The Bay Alarm Medical system will work with any phone line.
+The standard Bay Alarm Medical in-home system will work with most phone lines.
 This includes traditional residential phone lines, as well as phone lines through cable or VoIP services from Vonage, AT&T, Verizon, Comcast, Cox, Charter, Time Warner and other companies.
 It will also work if users have DSL internet connections.

 That said, bear in mind that traditional land phone lines have been around the longest are likely the most reliable.
 VoIP services are dependent on the quality of one’s internet connection.
 In a worst case scenario, if the internet connection is down, it will not allow any emergency calls to go through.

 Bay Alarm Medical also offers users without any land or compatible VoIP/digital phone lines the option of connecting to their monitoring center through a cellular network connection.
 Emergency calls will be routed through a cellular network connection that is built into the base unit.
 This feature is an optional upgrade available to users who need it.